lukes/herald/README.md

 Callbacks allow a great deal of reflection into the internals of Herald.

-If the callback is passed with the scope of `Herald`, it will have access to the `Herald` methods and instance variables:
+If the callback is passed with the scope of `Herald`, it will have access to the `Herald` methods and instance variables

     Herald.watch_twitter do
       _for "#breaking", "news"